-- As will be seen in Part I.B., the defense insisted that there was no guarantee, only a "best efforts" undertaking to remarket the barges-which the ETF acknowledged would have been lawful.
-Indeed, Merrill counsel Katherine Zrike told ETF prosecutors that she attempted to insert a "best efforts" clause into the deal documents, but was rebuffed by Enron's counsel from Vinson & Elkins.
-As described in Part III.C, the ETF suppressed evidence of Zrike's efforts and deceitfully used the absence of such a clause as evidence against the defendants. - 3 Specifically, Brown was shown an Enron memo-mischaracterized by the prosecution (in the grand jury and in the Indictment) as a Merrill Lynch document.
-The following exchange, for which Brown was indicted, followed: - Q: "Do you have any information as to a promise to Merrill that it would be taken out by sale to another investor by June 2000? - A: In - no, I don't - the short answer is no, I'm not aware of the promise.
-I'm aware of a discussion between Merrill Lynch and Enron on or around the time of the transaction, and I did not think it was a promise though. - Q: So you don't have any understanding as to why there would be a reference [in the Merrill Lynch document] [sic] to a promise that Merrill would be taken out by a sale to another investor by June of 2000? - A: No.
+As will be seen in Part I.B., the defense insisted that there was no guarantee, only a "best efforts" undertaking to remarket the barges-which the ETF acknowledged would have been lawful.
+Indeed, Merrill counsel Katherine Zrike told Weissmann both in an early interview in October 2002 (which was reported in an FBI 302) and again in the Grand Jury in April 2004 that she attempted to insert a "best efforts" clause into the deal documents, but was rebuffed by Enron's counsel from Vinson & Elkins.
+As described in Part III.C, Weissmann and the ETF suppressed evidence of Zrike's efforts and deceitfully used the absence of such a clause as evidence against the defendants.

+Specifically, Brown was shown an Enron memo-mischaracterized by the prosecution (in the grand jury and in the Indictment) as a Merrill Lynch document.
+The following exchange, for which Brown was indicted, followed:

+Q: "Do you have any information as to a promise to Merrill that it would be taken out by sale to another investor by June 2000?

+A: In - - no, I don't - - the short answer is no, I'm not aware of the promise.
+I'm aware of a discussion between Merrill Lynch and Enron on or around the time of the transaction, and I did not think it was a promise though.